ShayJordan/shay.github.io/_posts/2023-10-08-why-kuk-sool.md

 permalink: /posts/2023/10/why-kuk-sool/
 tags:
   - Kuk Sool Won
-excerpt: 'I have been training in Kuk Sool Won for the best part of two decades.
-After such a substantial period of consistently training the same art, some may conjecture that the training might get stale.
-After all, there’s only so much you can learn from one art -- right?'
+excerpt: 'I have been practising Kuk Sool Won for the best part of two decades.
+After such a substantial period of training the same art, some may conjecture that it might get stale -- because there’s only so much you can learn from one art, right?'
 header:
   teaser: KSW-why-kuk-sool.jpg
   overlay_image: KSW-why-kuk-sool.jpg